keelukuppaanusha/Flutter-Project/README.md

 ### Create to folder to store images

-#create asset folder  and inside create images folder to storage images of items like vegetables,fruits,groceries,dairycproducts under online_grocessary_app folder
+#create asset folder  and inside create images folder to storage images of items like vegetables,fruits,groceries,dairy products under online_grocessary_app folder

 ### Open lib folder
 write your main code on main.dart